 In addition to base salary, the NEOs are eligible to receive an annual bonus based on the achievement of performance objectives.
 In the case of the Chief Executive Officer, the annual objectives are established by the Compensation Committee based on the Corporation's strategy and key milestones with input from the Executive Chairman of the Board.
 For the other NEOs, the performance objectives cascade from the Chief Executive Officer's objectives and the Corporation's strategy and key milestones and reflect the individual's position and responsibilities.
 These objectives are reviewed by the Chief Executive Officer with the Compensation Committee.
 The target bonus for each NEO is expressed as a percentage of base salary.
 Each NEO may elect to receive up to 50% of his or her short term incentive in share-based compensation under the Share Incentive Plan.
-For 2014, the Compensation Committee reviewed the performance of the Chief Executive Officer, with input from the Executive Chairman of the Board, and the performance of the other NEOs, with input from the Chief Executive Officer, based on deliverables against objectives.
+For 2015, the Compensation Committee reviewed the performance of the Chief Executive Officer, with input from the Executive Chairman of the Board, and the performance of the other NEOs, with input from the Chief Executive Officer, based on deliverables against objectives.
 See "Performance Goals" below.
 Very challenging market conditions for junior mining companies resulted in poor share price performance.
 The Compensation Committee and Board considered all these factors as well as the financial position of the Corporation and the need to retain the key talent in the organization when awarding the annual bonuses outlined below.
-Given current market conditions and general economic climate, the NEOs were awarded only 50% of their target bonuses.
-As an indication of commitment to the long-term success of the Corporation, each NEO elected to take 50% of his or her annual bonus for 2014 in the form of RSUs, which are described in greater detail below.
+The NEOs were awarded 85% of their target bonuses.
+As an indication of commitment to the long-term success of the Corporation, each NEO elected to take 50% of his or her annual bonus for 2015 in the form of RSUs.
+Most of the RSUs granted were granted at the election of each individual to receive 50% of their shortterm incentive bonus in share-based compensation and consequently vested immediately, based on the dollar amount of the bonus elected to be taken in the form of RSUs divided by the closing price of the Corporation's common shares on the TSX on the day prior to the grant date.